Why is Tmall important for brands?

 Tmall 3D shopping experience

-This initiative goes hand to hand with Tmall’s Flagship store 2.0 for the personalized customer experience announced last year.
+This initiative goes hand in hand with Tmall’s Flagship store 2.0 for the personalized customer experience announced last year.
 This idea is to offer an immersive shopping experience for consumers.

 This week Tmall officially launched its 3D shopping feature which creates an immersive and interactive e-commerce experience that replicates many of the in-store shopping elements, in fact, with just their phones, consumers can browse the 3D showrooms of over 100 brands.